-- provided with information of the Hall's Health and Safety arrangements at the time of booking (e.g. risk assessment, fire evacuation procedures, security of knives, first aid box, use of the Accident Book, First Responders/VETS, use of trolley to move chairs, protective gloves, etc); - required to accept Conditions of Hire that place upon them specific obligations (e.g. attendance during the hire period, observation of safety notices, children not permitted in the kitchen, closing internal fire doors, switching on emergency exit light, etc.); and - invited to obtain and read a full copy of this Policy, in paper form or online.
+- provided with information through the Hiring Agreement, and the Booking Secretary introduction, of the Hall's Health and Safety arrangements (e.g. risk assessment, fire evacuation procedures, security of knives, first aid box, use of the Accident Book, First Responders/VETS, use of trolley to move chairs, protective gloves, etc); - required to accept Conditions of Hire that place upon them specific obligations (e.g. attendance during the hire period, observation of safety notices, children not permitted in the kitchen, closing internal fire doors, switching on emergency exit light, etc.); and - invited to obtain and read a full copy of this Policy, in paper form or online.